Image of God: Hebrew Bible

 The phrase "image of God" is found in three passages in the Hebrew Bible, all in the Book of Genesis 1–11:

-Apocrypha/Deuterocanonical Books
+Apocrypha / Deuterocanonical books

 In the Apocrypha or Deuterocanon, there are three passages that explicitly use "image" terminology to describe humanity.

 New Testament

 The New Testament reflects on Christ as the image of God and humans both as images of God and Christ.

 Interpretation of the Biblical texts

-Image vs Likeness
+Image vs likeness

 Theologians have examined the difference between the concepts of the "image of God" and the "likeness of God" in human nature.
 Origen for instance viewed the image of God as something given at creation, while the likeness of God as something bestowed upon a person at a later time.

 While "image and likeness" is a Hebraism in which an idea is reinforced using two different words, a view arose that "image and likeness" were separate; the image was the human's natural resemblance to God, the power of reason and will, while the likeness was a donum superadditum—a divine gift added to basic human nature.
 This likeness consisted of the moral qualities of God, whereas the image involved the natural attributes of God.
 When Adam fell, he lost the likeness, but the image remained fully intact.
 Humanity as humanity was still complete, but the good and holy being was spoiled.
 The image of God and the likeness are similar, but at the same time they are different.
 The image is just that, mankind is made in the image of God, whereas the likeness is a spiritual attribute of the moral qualities of God.

 However, the medieval distinction between the "image" and "likeness" of God has largely been abandoned by modern interpreters.
 According to C. John Collins, "Since about the time of the Reformation, scholars have recognized that this [image/likeness distinction] does not suit the text itself.
 First, there is no "and" joining "in our image" with "after our likeness."
-Second, in Genesis 1:27 we find simply "in God's image"; and finally, in Genesis 5:1 God made man "in the likeness of God."
+Second, Genesis 1:27 simply reads "in God's image"; and finally, in Genesis 5:1 God made man "in the likeness of God."
 The best explanation for these data is to say that "in the image" and "after the likeness" refer to the same thing, with each clarifying the other."